 No matter which level of membership you opt for, you get access to the forums, rally points, resource map, exclusive gear discounts, and more.
 With some of the larger membership packages, you also get vehicle emblems, shirts, and more.
 If you select a larger package, you’re also helping make the platform better for everyone.
 Personally, my wife and I selected the largest package available at the time we joined (OB14045).

-I can’t recommend highly enough that you become part of the Overland Bound community.
+Even with the change to annual recurring dues, I still recommend that you become part of the Overland Bound community.

 What’s Next for Overland Bound?